LivePersonInc/developer-center/pages/documents/ConversationalAI/BotAccounts/credentials.md

 Resource owners can use Conversation Builder to define credentials for accessing resources.
 Once a credential is defined, you can attach it to a bot API integration.
 When the bot is processing a dialog and needs to call the API integration as a part of the dialog flow, the bot will use the associated credentials to authenticate and perform the necessary actions.

-You can define credentials per organization.
+You define credentials per organization.

 ### Authorization types
 A credential that you define can use one of the following types of authorization:

-- **Oauth 2.0**: Use this when you require an access token that's obtained via the OAuth 2.0 protocol.
+- **Oauth 2.0**: Use this when you require the use of an access token that's obtained via the OAuth 2.0 protocol.
 - **Mutual Authentication**:
 - **Basic Authentication**:
 - **Access Token**: